Guile Knots

 Return #t if OBJ is a &request-body-ended-prematurely exception.

-HANDLER should be a procedure that takes one argument, the HTTP request and returns two values, the response and response body.
+HANDLER should be a procedure that takes two arguments — the HTTP request and an input port for reading its body — and returns two values, the response and response body.
+The response and body will be run through ‘sanitize-response’ before being sent back to the client.

 For example, here is a simple "Hello, World!" server: